-Do you avoid all wine because it triggers a migraine attack?
+Do you get wine headaches often?
 Can you only drink white wines, but not red?
 Maybe you swear by European wines over American.
-If so, then this post is for you!
+If so, then this post is for you.
+People consistently blame sulfites for migraine symptoms, but that may not be the issue!
 Today we uncover the most popular wine and migraine myths.

 PureWine for Migraine Disorders

 This year I attended the first Migraine World Summit live event and left with a nice little gift bag full of migraine safe goodies.
 One that caught my eye was The Wand™ by PureWine.
 I had seen similar products before, but never one that filtered both sulfites and histamines without adding anything to the wine.
 If you’ve seen my instagram stories with the two wine fridges in my office, you know that I’m a big fan of wine.
 It’s been a struggle for me to balance my passion for it with my vestibular migraine disorder.
 I’ve collected a few bottles from our vacations to California and Burgundy, but I hated that I had to risk immediate dizziness and headaches the next day if I wanted to partake, especially with reds.
 While it seemed to help if the winery was biodynamic, there’s always a little fear when trying something new.
 And biodynamic wines aren’t exactly mainstream, so I was often toting my own bottles with me to fancy dinners and on vacations.